electronstudio/jaylib/README.md

 ## Platforms

-Current release includes binaries for:
+4.5 release includes binaries for:
 * Windows x86_64
 * Macos x86_64
+* Macos ARM64
 * Linux x86_64
-* Linux arm (Raspberry Pi only)

-For Macos arm64 and any other arm platforms you will need to build your own.
+The 4.2 release included Linux ARM64 for Raspberry Pi, but I no longer have a Pi on which to build them.

 ## Docs